 Let me be brutally honest.

-As a new blogger, you probably won’t need something more advanced than Bluehost for the first 12 months.
+As a new blogger, you probably won’t need something more advanced than Bluehost for the first 12 months minimum.
 Unless you get really lucky and have great success.

 You might be thinking, well, I read X, Y and Z’s post on blogging and they got huge traffic in their first few months.